Rossini-Martyr/EQAO_Prediction_Project/README.md

 * **Predictive Power:** It correctly identifies high-risk schools **74%** of the time.
 * **Impact:** By utilizing this model, the Ministry of Education can proactively allocate resources to the 74% of schools identified, significantly narrowing the gap in provincial mathematics standards.

+Open `EQAO_Prediction_Project.ipynb` to see the full pipeline from data cleaning to visualization.
 ---

 ## ✍️ Author